Dorchester Town F.C.: History

-Community ownership
+Community Ownership

-The club is democratically run by its supporters.
-The stadium has hosted Yeovil Town Ladies home games, community football and youth training.
+Operating as a Community Benefit Society since 2015 (registered as Dorchester Town Community Football Club Limited), the club is a democratically run, not-for-profit community-owned organisation, run by its supporters.
+Fans can become members, own a part of the club, and have a say in its running, adhering to a model where football belongs to the community.
+The structure focuses on sustainability and community involvement rather than private profit, and Dorchester are recognised as a fan-owned club within the Football Supporters' Association directory.

 Colours and badge

-The club has a long tradition of playing in black and white striped shirts with black shorts and socks at home.
-For the 2005–06 season, to celebrate the club's 125th anniversary, the home club sported a black and white quartered shirt, similar to the original foundation strip.
-The away kit is currently sky blue, with previous kits being red, yellow or white.
+The club has a long tradition of playing their home matches in black and white striped shirts with black shorts and socks, though did have a brief spell wearing cherry, white and blue between 1921 and 1926.
+For the 2005–06 season, to celebrate the club's 125th anniversary, the team sported a black and white quartered home shirt, similar to the original strip from the club's founding.

+The away kit has taken on differing colours over the years, including yellow, red, white and sky blue.
+Currently the away shirt is sky blue and white stripes, taking inspiration from the colours of the club crest.
+The third kit is all purple, a nod to the symbolic royal purple on the town’s coat of arms.

-The club's current badge is circular, with the words 'Dorchester Town F.C.' and 'The Magpies' on a white outer rim, in black text.
+The club's badge is circular, with the words 'Dorchester Town F.C.' and 'The Magpies' on a white outer rim, in black text.
 The central area contains two magpies on a brown branch in front of a sky blue background.
 Above them is a design based upon the town's coat of arms, a purple circle containing a castle, upon which is a shield.